 • ALTERNATE DAY FASTING - you eat food one day and the next you don't.

 • SHORT-TERM INTERMITTENT FASTING - you fast with no food for 2 or 3 consecutive days.
 Like the 5:2 Diet (2 days of fasting and 5 days of regular eating).

-PROLONGED FASTING is 4 or more consecutive days of fasting in a week.
-Your body starts autophagy (a process where your cells start eating themselves) on day 4 that triggers a cellular regeneration and the slowing of the markers of aging.
+Prolonged Fasting is 4 or more consecutive days of fasting in a week.
+Your body starts autophagy (a process where your cells start eating themselves) on day 3 that triggers a cellular regeneration and the slowing of the markers of aging.
 ProLon, the 5-Day Fasting Mimicking Diet (FMD)™ has been clinically tested to support the benefits of Fasting with Food™.

-The FMD patented nutrition technology allows the body to remain under a fasting state, which triggers a set of protective measures that the body developed as part of natural selection when food was scarce and not easy to find and store.
+The FMD patented nutrition technology allows the body to remain in a fasting state, which triggers a set of protective measures that the body developed as part of natural selection when food was scarce and not easy to find and store.
 This process pushes the body to become more efficient in its performance, rejuvenate its cells, and thrive under such circumstances.
-When tested in mice, Fasting Mimicking Diets® increased their median health span by a striking 11%, and in randomized human trials the FMD normalized some metabolic health metrics that are compatible with aging and health span.

 Scientific research is finding that skipping breakfast may pose risks to cardiovascular health such as the development of atherosclerosis, or hardening of the vessels in your body.
 Several studies have been published by the Journal of the American College of Cardiology on this topic.